msantos/runcron/README.md

         # After the first run, the job will be terminated before the
         # next scheduled run.
         runcron "3 9 20 * *" sleep inf

+        # schedule a task randomly between nodes from Monday-Sunday
+        # each node will choose the same offset based on the hostname
+        runcron "11 * * * 1~7" echo test

+        # specify a string to use as a seed
+        runcron -t "foo.example.com" "11 * * * 1~7" echo test

+        # or non-deterministically based on the time
+        #
+        # Since the next run interval will be randomly chosen, manually
+        # set a timeout
+        runcron -t "" -T 3600 "11 * * * 1~7" echo test

 ## daemontools run script